Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 ## API differences

-There are key differences between the `OpenAIClient` client and the `AzureOpenAI` client:
+There are key differences between the `OpenAIClient` and `AssistantsClient` clients and the `AzureOpenAI` client:

 - Operations are represented as a flat list of methods in both `OpenAIClient` and `AssistantsClient`, e.g. `client.getChatCompletions(...)`.
 In `AzureOpenAI`, operations are grouped in nested groups, e.g. `client.chat.completions.create({ ... })`.
 - `OpenAIClient` and `AssistantsClient` rename many of the names used in the Azure OpenAI service API.
 For example, snake case is used in the API but camel case is used in the client.
 In `AzureOpenAI`, names are kept the same as in the Azure OpenAI service API.